Constituency Structure over Eojeol in Korean Treebanks: Eojeol and constituency in Korean

 \section{Eojeol and constituency in Korean}

-The choice of terminal unit is a foundational design decision in constituency annotation, as it determines how syntactic structure interfaces with morphology and how representations align across resources.
+The choice of terminal unit is a foundational design decision in constituency annotation, because it determines how syntactic structure interfaces with morphology and how representations align across resources.
 In Korean, this choice is nontrivial because eojeol simultaneously encodes lexical material and functional morphology, blurring the boundary between word-level syntax and internal morphological composition.
 This section examines the implications of this tension for constituency representation.
-It first argues that treating morphemes as constituency terminals introduces both conceptual and practical difficulties, and then articulates an alternative eojeol-based representational stance in which constituency structure is defined over eojeol, while morphological information is preserved through explicit but non-constituent annotation layers.
+It first argues that treating morphemes as constituency terminals introduces both conceptual and practical difficulties {for the resource-design goals pursued here}, and then articulates an eojeol-based representational stance in which constituency structure is defined over eojeol, while morphological information is preserved through explicit but non-constituent annotation layers.